wearefine/battleforthenet-widget/README.md

 How to test the banner/modal
 ----------------------------
-**The widget is designed to only appear on September 10th, 2014**, and only once, per user, per device.
+**The widget is designed to only appear on July 12th, 2017**, and only once, per user, per device.
 If you'd like to force it to show up on your page for testing, please (re)load the page with #SHOW_BFTN_WIDGET in the URL.

 Embed the Modal on your blog
 ----------------------------
-If you want to show off the modal to your users prior to September 10th (thanks!) you can use this code to directly embed it on your page:
+If you want to show off the modal to your users prior to July 12th (thanks!) you can use this code to directly embed it on your page:

 **To embed the action form on your page, use this code:**